 This Virgil website is under construction.
 Please forgive our appearance.
-If you are at all interested in St. Virgil, please contact Don McKenna at email@example.com.
+If you are at all interested in St. Virgil, please contact Don McKenna on the Contact Us Page.

-Virgil was an Irishman, born between 700-710 in Trim, County Meath.
-Son of a clan chief and descendant of high kings, Fergil (his Irish name), embodied the best of Ireland’s Golden Age: highly educated, probably at Iona, he was called the most learned man of his age and a master of classical mathematics, as well as a writer, poet and patron of the arts.
+Virgil was born Fergil between 700-710 to the clan Loeghaire, Trim, County Meath.
+He was the son of the clan chief and descendant of high kings.
+Virgil embodies the Golden Age of Ireland: he revered literature and learning, called the most learned man of his age and the Geometer for his mastery of classical mathematics; and he was a writer, poet and patron of the arts.

 Virgil was abbot of Aghaboe Abbey, County Lois, for a few years before joining the wandering Irish saints who educated and converted much of Europe.
 He was advisor to Pepin, King of the Franks, who sent him to be abbot of St. Peter’s Monastery in Salzburg.
 Virgil ran the abbey in the Irish tradition where an abbot is superior to a bishop, before being named bishop.

 Virgil was a stubborn Irishman: he challenged local nobility for the ownership of church property and was involved in two major disputes with Boniface, papal legate and the leading churchman outside of Rome.

 The second of these involved Virgil’s teaching that there was the possibility of life on the other side of the globe – the antipodes.
 This was potentially heretical, and Virgil could have been excommunicated.
 Instead, he was made a bishop, and nearly 1,000 years later the Enlightenment honored him for his commitment to science over doctrine.

 Virgil built the first Salzburg cathedral, evangelized much of southwestern Europe and made Salzburg into the leading diocese of the area.